 The Facebook Pixel

 You can also find the Facebook Pixel via the Facebook Business Manager.
-As mentioned above, you can set this up at the end of the campaign creation or directly via the menu bar, which you can find above the Business Manager.
+As mentioned above, you can set this up at the end of the campaign creation or directly via the menu bar, which you will find above the Business Manager.

 Click on the menu icon at the top left and then click on "All tools" to display all options.
 Under the item "Measurement and Reports" → "Events Manager" you'll find the Facebook pixel.

 To set up the pixel, or to be able to call it up, click on "Pixel".

 In the following overview, you can find the Facebook Pixel.
 You can also see an overview of the activities, i.e. whether and how often the pixel was triggered on your website.

 You'll also find the pixel ID here.
 You'll need this if you want to integrate the pixel into your website using GDPR -Plugins.
 If you need the pixel code to integrate it manually into the web page header, you can call it up by clicking on the pixel name → Set up.
 In case you haven't set up the pixel beforehand.

 What you should know in connection with the Facebook pixel are the so-called custom conversions.
 Because with the help of the custom conversions, you can track Events.